opendatacube/datacube-explorer/docs/developing.rst

 Developing
 ==========

-Information on the internals of ODC Explorer and how to contribute to it's development.
+Information on the internals of Dataube Explorer and how to contribute to it's development.

 .. toctree::